 Gardens can often be deceptive because, despite their small physical size, they harbour an abundance of potential subjects.
 Contained by four sides, our outdoor living spaces are shared by thousands of species just waiting to be discovered and photographed.

-Unlike in the wider countryside, gardens comprise of a number of habitats in an extremely small area.
-In a small garden it’s easy to find hedge row, lawn, meadow and pond habitats.
-Together they provide a home for countless species of birds, insects, plants and amphibians – the perfect location for some wildlife photography!
+Unlike in the wider countryside, gardens comprise a number of habitats in an extremely small area.
+In a small garden, it’s easy to find hedge row, lawn, meadow and pond habitats.
+Together, they provide a home for countless species of birds, insects, plants and amphibians.

 Once you start to delve a little deeper, it will quickly become apparent just how photographically fruitful your garden can be.
 And, being so close, you can almost always make time for a photo shoot, however busy and stressful life may be.

 In order to get the best from your garden, it's important to understand the different habitats in your garden and the species that live in them.
 Break down your garden into sections and spend time focusing on each one individually.
 Take notes on the species you find and how they interact with the habitat.